 Custody and Parenting Time

-Kansas law requires that the Court make decisions about children, including legal custody and parenting time, based upon the children’s best interests.
-The term legal custody refers to the parent’s ability to make decisions regarding a child’s health, education, and welfare.
+When parents don’t agree, Kansas law requires that the Court make decisions about children, including legal custody and parenting time, based upon the children’s best interests.
+The term legal custody refers to the ability of each parent to make decisions regarding a child’s health, education, and welfare.
 The term parenting time refers to the time that a parent spends with his or her children.
 In many cases, custody and parenting time disputes are resolved through alternative dispute resolution.
 If not, the attorneys of Ward Potter are experienced in helping our clients pursue custody and parenting-time matters through the Court system, including evidentiary hearings and trials.

 Prenuptial and Postnuptial Agreements